About Kendall | Canadian Travel Nurse & Founder of Travel RN Ken

 a couple and their golden retriever sitting on the steps of their small travel trailer with a scenic backdrop of golden rolling hills with cows in the field

 I spend hours every week searching job boards, agency listings, and hidden corners of the internet for unique nursing opportunities most people never hear about.
+I believe nurses deserve to know about all the opportunities out there – especially the unheard-of, adventurous, and non-traditional roles.

-Every week you’ll receive a curated list of current hiring opportunities with direct application links.
-No spam – just life-changing opportunities!
+Every week I send out a curated list of current hiring opportunities with direct application links.

 Examples of jobs I share: